esa-tu-darmstadt/tapasco/README.md

 If you want to cite TaPaSCo, please use the following information:

-[Korinth2019] Korinth, Jens, Jaco Hofmann, Carsten Heinz, and Andreas Koch.
-2019. **The Tapasco Open-Source Toolflow for the Automated Composition of Task-Based Parallel Reconfigurable Computing Systems.** In *International Symposium on Applied Reconfigurable Computing (Arc)*.
+[Heinz2021a] Heinz, Carsten, Jaco Hofmann, Jens Korinth, Lukas Sommer, Lukas Weber, and Andreas Koch.
+2021. **The Tapasco Open-Source Toolflow.** In *Journal of Signal Processing Systems*.

 Releases
 ----------------